 Life as a Traveling Consultant

 Not all consultants are required (or willing) to travel to the locations of their clients, especially since the global impact of the pandemic on business communication.
-Still, a lot of companies prefer to fly their consultants down to their premises and cover all costs of their journey.
+Still, a lot of companies prefer to fly their consultants down to their premises and cover all costs of their journey for the sake of brand building.

 If you’re a traveling consultant, you’ll often spend more time on planes than in meetings.
 You’ll need to master the art of working offline and squeezing the most out of those in-flight hours to prepare for your cases.
 Traveling across time zones can be hard on your mental capacity and energy, so you’ll need to take good care of yourself and learn how to perform even with a chaotic sleep schedule.